vnphanquang/monkeytype-readme/README.md

     name: Update README
     runs-on: ubuntu-latest
     # it shouldn't take longer than a few minutes
-    # but leave a timeout here in case monkeytype server hangs
+    # but leave a timeout here in case request hangs
     timeout-minutes: 10
     steps:
       - uses: vnphanquang/monkeytype-readme@main